slarmoo/.github/profile/html/startUpHtml/startUpHtml.md

 - (Required) Simon HTML deployed to your production environment
 - (Required) A link to your GitHub startup repository prominently display on your home page
+- (Required) Startup deployed to your production environment
+- (Required) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
 - Properly structured HTML
   - 20% HTML pages for each component of your application
   - 10% Links between pages as necessary
-  - 10% Application text content
+  - 20% Application textual content
   - 10% Application images
   - 10% Login placeholder, including user name display
   - 10% Database data placeholder showing content stored in the database
   - 10% WebSocket data placeholder showing where realtime communication will go
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
-Also add notes in your notes.md file describing what you have learned using HTML.

 ## Go celebrate